FTC may file suit against Amazon later this month - WSJ

 Amazon has been criticized for allegedly favoring its own products and disfavoring outside sellers on its platform, among other allegations.
 The company has denied the allegations.

+FTC chairperson Lina Khan authored a Yale Law Journal article in 2017, in which she said Amazon's structure and practices posed anticompetitive concerns and has escaped antitrust scrutiny.

+In June, the regulator sued Amazon accusing the company of enrolling millions of consumers into its $139-per-year paid subscription service without their consent and making it hard for them to cancel the plan.

-(Reporting by Akash Sriram in Bengaluru; Editing by Sriraj Kalluvila)
+(Reporting by Akash Sriram in Bengaluru and Diane Bartz in Washington; Editing by Sriraj Kalluvila)